eltorocorp/eltoro-stats-to-csv/README.md

 * You could automatically FTP or POST or import the CSV within your network
 * If you do not want to build a CSV from your stats, just use the API response directly *(an array of objects)*
 * You can query for a single `campaignId`, `orderLineId`, or `creativeId` and get more specific stats
-* If you are doing more than quering stats, use this as a basic guide for API interactions and build your own tools
+* If you are doing more than quering stats, use this as a basic guide for API interactions and build your own tool